-The financially-savvy and environmentally-minded among us have good reason to be happy this week as UBank has just introduced its new Green Term Deposit, giving Australians a chance to grow their savings while making a positive impact on the environment at the same time.
+The financially-savvy and environmentally-minded among us have reason to be happy this week.
+UBank has just introduced its new Green Term Deposit, giving Australians a chance to grow their savings while making a positive impact on the environment at the same time.

 What makes it green?
 When you lock away your funds, an equal amount will be set aside to support various green initiatives, such as wind and solar energy, and development of low carbon buildings and transport.